Aman-zishan/sDAO-with-chainhook/README.md

 1. Connect the deployer wallet to the application

-2. Go to `Bootstrap DAO` page and click on each step to bootstrap sDAO one by one (user should be deployer for this action)
+2. Go to `Bootstrap DAO` page and follow the instructions listed in bootstrap page one by one (user should be deployer for this action)

 5. Once the bootstrap is completed you can deploy and propose grant via `new grant proposal` page

-6. After proposing new grant find the grant under `your proposals` , vote and conclude.
+6. After proposing new grant you will recieve a notification if the proposal was submitted succesfully, find the grant under `your proposals` , vote and conclude.
 You can also connect via another wallet and vote for the grant

 7. click on `conclude` to conclude and execute the proposal